Learning Resources

 • What questions do you still have about the photo?

 Share your image and thoughts with an elbow partner who selected a different image, comparing and contrasting your thoughts.
-If working remotely, your teacher may allow you to work in pairs using a collaborative tool such as Google slides or a Jamboard.
+If working remotely, your teacher may allow you to work in pairs using a collaborative tool such as Google Docs or Google Slides.

 Poetry is another art form that allows us to document historic events of the past as well as the history happening all around us today, providing an opportunity to express our thoughts and feelings about these events.
 (View segment of The Future of America's Past: "Poetry and the True Cost of the Transcontinental.”)